-Deckers is a tiny village surrounded by the Pike National Forest, known for its world-class fly-fishing.
-There are only a few shops in town, a general store, a fly shop and some lodging.
+Deckers is a tiny village surrounded by thick forest and rolling hills, known for its world-class fly-fishing.
+There are only a few shops in town, a general store, and a fly shop.
 Most of the tourists are in town to catch fish.
-It’s located about two hours from Denver.
+It’s located about an hour and a half southwest of Denver.

-South Platte River offers about a twenty mile stretch of easy access points for fishing by town.
+South Platte River offers a twenty-mile stretch of easy access points for fishing near this Douglas County town.
 You can definitely haul in some fat rainbow and brown trout here.
 Deckers sits at an elevation of 6,398′, and as of 2020 was counted in the Sedalia census population of 103.

-- Cheeseman Lake is a fifteen minute drive from town.
-Take Co Rd 126 from town 2.7 miles to Wigwam Creek Rd.
-Make a left and go 3 miles to lake.
+- Cheesman Lake is a fifteen-minute drive from town.
+Take CO-126 from town for 2.7 miles to Wigwam Creek Rd.
+Make a left and go 3 miles to the lake.

 Hiking – Upper Cheesman Canyon trail is a local favorite, totaling 4.1 miles out and back.
 It offers spectacular views of the surrounding area and great fly fishing when the flow is higher.

 Decker’s Corner – A one-stop shop perfect for hot espresso, quick meals, ice cream, beer, and wine.

 Sprucewood Inn Restaurant – Located twelve miles from town on the way to the plains.
 It’s a rugged, dirt-biker bar and grill.
 It has a small menu of burgers, hot dogs, burritos, and green chili.